OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 ```

 2. The console defaults to the bundled TensorFlow/Keras classifier (preferring
-   the SavedModel under `keras_models/converted_savedmodel/model.savedmodel`
+   the `keras_models/keras_model.keras` or `keras_models/keras_model.h5`
+   checkpoints and only falling back to the legacy
+   `keras_models/converted_savedmodel/model.savedmodel` directory when those
-   and falling back to `keras_models/keras_model.h5`).
-If you want to run the
+   files are missing).
+If you want to run the YOLO detector instead, download or
-   YOLO detector instead, download or reuse the weights referenced by the API
+   reuse the weights referenced by the API (e.g. `yolov8n.pt`) and place them in
-   (e.g. `yolov8n.pt`) and place them in the repository root or set the
+   the repository root or set the `YOLOV12_MODEL_PATH` environment variable to
-   `YOLOV12_MODEL_PATH` environment variable to point to your weights file.
+   point to your weights file.

 3. Run the console application: